The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: Merger impact on the main progenitors

-Next, we address the impact of the mergers on the orbital composition of in-situ stellar populations.
-In Fig.~\ref{fig1::rmax_zmax_encounters} we show the mean $\rm Z_{max}$ and $\rm R_{max}$ as a function of the stellar age.
-We notice that the mergers result in a sharp increase of the mean $\rm Z_{max}/R_{max}$ for all the stars that existed in the host galaxy before the merger.
-Although, the latest mergers seem to cause the largest increase of the mean $Z_{max}$, in some of the galaxies one can still detect a few peaks of the vertical excursion of stars correlating with the previous mergers.
+Next, we address the impact of the mergers on the orbital composition of in situ stellar populations.
+In Fig.~\ref{fig1::rmax_zmax_encounters} we show the mean $\rm Z_{max}$ and mean $\rm Z_{max}/R_{max}$ ratio as a function of stellar age.
+Overall, we see a gradual increase in both $Z_{max}$ and $Z_{max}/R_{max}$ with stellar age.
+At the same time, we can see that merger times coincide with a sharp increase in the mean $\rm Z_{max}$ for all of the stars that existed in the host galaxy prior to the merger.
+Although the latest mergers seem to cause the largest increase in mean $Z_{max}$, in some galaxies one can still detect a few peaks of the vertical excursion of stars correlating with previous mergers.
+Interestingly, mergers also affect the $\rm Z_{max}/R_{max}$ ratio, which is typically $0.1-0.2$ for the youngest populations.
+However, for the stars that experienced the merger impact, this ratio can reach up to $0.5-0.6$.
+This result suggests that the mergers are relatively more efficient at disc heating in the vertical direction, which inevitably causes disc flaring \citep{2015ApJ...804L...9M}.